You can’t force kids to be kind…but you can get them to want to be kind.

 “I see [my kids] hugging each other more and telling each other “I love you.”
 Also, they had friends over this afternoon and typically a fight ensues at some point, but they all played well, shared their toys cheerfully, and spoke kindly to each other and friends.
 Also, they had a babysistter tonight who said they were amazing.
 We typically get a good report but “they did fight a few times” is always added to the statement.
 Tonight they were just great for the sitter.
 I was so encouraged.
 Keep up the good work in helping families!” -Stacy S.

-“I used to think that “be Kind” was just a simple slogan seen on school posters.
+“I used to think that “Be Kind” was just a simple slogan seen on school posters.
 Then I listened to Nicole.
 Kindness is a deep subject with profound implications.
 It is now obvious to me that strategically learning and teaching kindness builds emotional intelligence skills, promotes self-awareness, and helps us all be happier.
 All things that lead to a better life and more fulfilling relationships.
 Nicole’s enthusiasm for kindness is contagious.
 It’s a joy to listen to her speak on the subject.” -Phil W.

 “Thank you for sharing your knowledge, insight and humor… Thank you.
 It must be so rewarding to know you’re m making an impact on families, and helping parents succeed at one of the hardest, but most important “jobs” in the world – raising kind, compassionate, and capable kids/adults.” -Robin A.